snok/flake8-type-checking/README.md

     if TYPE_CHECKING:
         # this code is not evaluated at runtime
-        from app import something
+        from foo import bar
     ```
 2. Forward references
     <br><br>
-    Which can be created, like this
+    Which can be used, like this
     ```python
     class Foo:
         def bar(self) -> 'Foo':